applewongwt/applewongwt.github.io/_posts/2020-05-23-netlify-cms-created-this-article.md

 You can also add **blockquotes**, which are shown at a larger width to help break up the layout and draw attention to key parts of your content:

 > “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.
 But it’s worth it in the end because once you get there, you can move mountains.”

+> "I think this is a great way to learn :D"